Skip to main content

 The Details So Far

-According to a White House “Fact Sheet,” the new division is designed to “enforce the Federal criminal and civil laws against fraud targeting Federal governmental programs, Federally funded benefits, business, nonprofits, and private citizens nationwide.”
+According to the White House “Fact Sheet,” the new division is designed to “enforce the Federal criminal and civil laws against fraud targeting Federal governmental programs, Federally funded benefits, business, nonprofits, and private citizens nationwide.”
 A new AAG — a presidentially appointed, Senate-confirmed position — will lead the division.
-In the White House press briefing the morning of the announcement, Vice President Vance explained that the new AAG will have “nationwide jurisdiction over the issue of fraud.”
-He further explained that the AAG will operate “out of the White House, under the supervision of” the president and vice president, a contrast to post-Watergate norms distancing DOJ from the White House.
+The new AAG will play a role in policymaking by setting enforcement priorities, proposing legislation, and advising the Attorney General (AG) and Deputy Attorney General (DAG).
+The White House dedicated more than half of the Fact Sheet to DOJ’s recent enforcement efforts in Minnesota, highlighting pending prosecutions against immigrants accused of fraudulently obtaining government benefits.

 Open Questions

-Combating fraud has long been a bipartisan DOJ priority.
-Indeed, DOJ has well-established components that specifically target fraud schemes: the Criminal Division’s Fraud Section and the Civil Division’s Commercial Litigation Branch, Fraud Section (commonly known as “Civil Frauds”).
-Both are led by high-ranking DOJ officials, who report to existing AAGs and, ultimately, to the AG and DAG.
-These sections — and the federal prosecutors who work in them — handle precisely the type of large-scale fraud schemes that appear to be within the new division’s scope.
-As recently as May 2025, the then-head of the Criminal Division identified as enforcement priorities healthcare, procurement, and federal program fraud; trade, tariff, and customs fraud; elder fraud; securities fraud; and other forms of market manipulation.
-The Civil Division similarly has prioritized federal program fraud through False Claims Act enforcement.
+It remains unclear how the National Fraud Enforcement Division will align with existing DOJ fraud components.
+Reflecting historic bipartisan priorities, DOJ has well-established components that specifically target fraud schemes: the Criminal Division’s Fraud Section and the Civil Division’s Commercial Litigation Branch, Fraud Section (commonly known as “Civil Frauds”).
+Both are led by high-ranking DOJ officials, who report up through existing AAGs to the AG and DAG.
+These sections — and the federal prosecutors who work in them — handle precisely the type of large-scale fraud schemes that appear to be within the scope of the new Fraud Enforcement Division.
+Indeed, as recently as May 2025, the Criminal Division identified as enforcement priorities healthcare, procurement, and federal program fraud; trade, tariff, and customs fraud; elder fraud; securities fraud; and other forms of market manipulation.
+The Civil Division has similarly prioritized federal program fraud through False Claims Act enforcement.

 Key Takeaways